upros/ATLS/draft-friel-tls-atls.md

 {: #bootstrap-device title="Bootstrapping Devices"}

 The ATLS mechanism defined in this document enables clients to traverse middleboxes and establish secure connections to services across network domain boundaries.
-The purpose of this connection may simply be to facilitate a bootstrapping process, for example {{?I-D.ietf-anima-bootstrapping-keyinfra}}, whereby the client securely discovers the local domain certificate authorities required to establish a trusted network layer TLS connection to the middlebox.
+The purpose of this connection may simply be to facilitate a bootstrapping process, for example {{I-D.ietf-anima-bootstrapping-keyinfra}}, whereby the client securely discovers the local domain certificate authorities required to establish a trusted network layer TLS connection to the middlebox.

 ## Constrained Devices